kojiflowers/cloudinary-for-codeigniter/README.md

 		// execute cloudinary api call to grab sample image and assign to $image variable in the view
 		$data['image'] = cl_image_tag("sample.jpg", array( "alt" => "Sample Image" ));

+        /* The rest of the Cloudinary library is available using it's namespace "\Cloudinary\" To see it in action, uncomment code line below and replace "url_to_image" with an image url and when the welcome page loads it will upload to your Cloudinary account and return a response object in the $data['imageupload'] array.

+        -- See Cloudinary PHP API docs for additional examples.
+        */

+        //$data['imageupload'] = \Cloudinary\Uploader::upload("https://kojiflowers.com/wp-content/uploads/2017/01/vide-1050x478.png");

 		$this->load->view('welcome_message',$data);
 	}
 }